lendway/lendway.github.io/Teaching.md

 _"Citizenship is not just what passport you hold or where you were born.
 Citizenship also means equal membership in a self-governing political community.
 We will explore some of the many debates about this ideal: Who is (or ought to be) included in citizenship?
 Who gets to decide?
 What responsibilities come with citizenship?
 Is citizenship analogous to being a friend, a family member, a business partner?
 How have people excluded from citizenship fought for, and sometimes won, inclusion?
 These debates have a long history, featuring in some of the earliest recorded philosophy and literature but also animating current political debates in the United States and elsewhere."_

+**Data Science for Politics (Fall Quarter 2026)** <br />
+Instructor: Javier Mejia

+_"Data science is quickly changing the way we understand and and engage in the political process.
+In this course we will develop fundamental techniques of data science and apply them to large political datasets on elections, campaign finance, lobbying, and more.
+The objective is to give students the skills to carry out cutting edge quantitative political studies in both academia and the private sector.
+Students with technical backgrounds looking to study politics quantitatively are encouraged to enroll."_

 -----------------------------------------------------------------------------------------------------

 Teaching at Yale University: